Category Archives: British Royals

 In 1057, Edward the Confessor, the childless King of England, discovered that his nephew Edward the Exile was still alive and summoned him to England in 1057 as a potential successor.
 However, Edward died within two days of his arrival in England and the cause of his death has never been determined.
 Murder is a possibility, as he had many powerful enemies.
 After his father’s death, his son Edgar the Ætheling had the best hereditary claim to the English throne.
 Edmund Ironside’s three children were then raised in the court of Edward the Confessor, who died in January 1066.
 Edgar was considered too young to be king and the Witenagemot elected Harold Godwinson king mainly because it was thought he could defend England against foreign claimants to the English throne.

 In October 1066, William of Normandy (the Conqueror) invaded England and defeated King Harold at the Battle of Hastings.
-Following Harold’s death in battle, the Witenagemot elected Edmund’s son Edgar the Ætheling, who was the last of the House of Wessex, King of England.
+Following Harold’s death in battle, the Witenagemot elected Edmund’s son Edgar the Ætheling, the last of the House of Wessex, King of England.
 As William of Normandy’s position grew stronger, it became evident to those in power that King Edgar should be abandoned and that they should submit to William.

 Edmund Ironside’s granddaughter Saint Margaret of Scotland, stained glass window at St. Margaret’s Chapel at Edinburgh Castle; Credit – Wikipedia